fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ## General assembly advice

 * M5x16 mm screws with cylinder head are used for 95% of all parts.
 Use these if nothing else is stated.
 They use a 4 mm hex bit.
-* Do not tighten screws before instructed to do so.
-This is to make it easier to fit parts together and for them to find their correct positions.
 * Washers are rarely needed and may interfear with fitting of parts, don't add washers unless asked to.
 * Using a power drill with a 4 mm hex bit can shorten the assembly time
 * DO NOT USE LARGE TOOLS, if you use a big ratchet wrench with a bit insert you will most likely not feel when you have reached the correct torque.
 This is the reason why small screws and have smaller tools.